 For those unfamiliar, Ruth’s Chris is a chain of steak houses largely regarded as top notch when it comes to serving up prime cuts of beef.
 Predictably, a visit to Ruth’s is a pricey affair.
-The least expensive steak on the Ruth’s Chris menu is the 8-once petit fillet, which at most locations runs about $37.
+The least expensive steak on the Ruth’s Chris menu is the 8-ounce petit fillet, which at most locations runs about $37.

 While many Americans will gladly pay that kind of money for a good meal, not all of us are prepared to shell out five times the national minimum wage for a small piece of meat.